Who we are

 Mr Robinson also leads market assurance engagements, and advises on wholesale and retail market design, implementation and strategy, market power mitigation, renewable energy, and qualitative and quantitative analysis of energy asset investment decisions.

-Mr Gumbrell joins us from the Energy Research Centre at the University of Auckland.
-His masters thesis used an agent-based model to predict electricity costs for energy storage in New Zealand in 2050.
+Before joining RBP, Mr Gumbrell was with the Energy Research Centre at the University of Auckland, where he lectured and tutored in energy economics and climate.
+His masters thesis used an agent-based model to predict electricity costs for energy storage in New Zealand in 2050, including modelling the impact of the proposed Onslow pumped hydro project.

 Alastair Duffy has 20 years of consulting experience for clients around Asia Pacific, North America, and around the globe.
 His specialisations include electricity market design, energy market modelling, and audit and certification of electricity market software and systems.
 His clients have included system and market operators, energy regulators, government agencies, utilities, independent power producers, investment funds, renewable developers, and banks.